carpentries-incubator/managing-computational-projects/_episodes/07-analysis.md

 > (Need to discuss this further, what is patronising?)

 With readable, clean, processed data that you have explored using figures, the next stage of the data pipeline is analysis.
+There may be many variables that are related directly or indirectly to the objective.
+For that, we first need to study about all the variables whether it is nominal or ordinal.
+Preparing the data for analysis is done after understanding the data.
+While understanding we get to know about missing in the data, finding the independent and dependent variables, etc.

 <img src="https://i.imgur.com/YnWOBja.png" alt="drawing" width="800"/>